-- 1. Make sure that external-facing materials (online and in print) show people who are diverse and representative of the populations you are serving. - 2.
+- 1. Make sure that external-facing materials (online and in print) show people who are diverse and representative of the people you are trying to serve. - 2.
 Ensure program rules, guidelines, and policies do not inadvertently marginalize a group (for instance, "you must be able to lift 100 pounds to apply for the program"). - 3.
 Make all program requirements easily accessible. - 4.
-Actively outreach to your targeted populations, communities, and industries.
-Refrain from expecting them to just show up if they have historically been underrepresented.
+Actively outreach to and recruit diverse groups.
+Refrain from expecting them to come and show up if they have historically been underrepresented.
 Leverage trusted partners, including staff from similar backgrounds and community leaders. - 5.
 Nurture the program's existing diversity.
 Word of mouth is a very powerful tool.